-\Prerequisite(s): CHM 120 General Chemistry I
+Prerequisite(s): CHM 120 General Chemistry I 4 credits (3 lecture, 1 lab)

 CIT - Computer Information Technology

 CIT 100 - Microcomputer Applications

 This hands-on course introduces the student to the more popular microcomputer software packages available including Windows, word processing, spreadsheets, and presentations.
 This course provides students with a working knowledge of these software packages to accomplish the more common tasks.
 The Microsoft Office suite, including MS Word, MS Excel and MS PowerPoint, is used.
 3 credits